-Adoption of the NTG Policy will become effective for the first Program Year in the Energy Efficiency Plan whose implementation commences June 1, 2017 and annually thereafter.
-The NTG Policy described herein applies to Section 8-103, 8-104 and 16-111.5B Programs.
-Should DCEO choose to use a retrospective NTG approach in the Energy Efficiency Plan whose implementation commences June 1, 2017, Section 7.2 will not apply to it, and low income residential and Public Sector NTG estimates do not need to be developed.31
+Adoption of the NTG Policy will become effective for the first Program Year in the Energy Efficiency Plan whose implementation commences January 1, 2018 and annually thereafter.
+The NTG Policy described herein applies to Section 8-103B and 8-104 Programs.
+Exception: For the first Program Year whose implementation commences January 1, 2018, the Evaluators' final deemed NTG Ratio values shall be provided by May 30, 2017.

-Evaluators' initial recommended deemed NTG Ratios for the upcoming Program Year and associated rationale shall be submitted to Program Administrators, Commission Staff and the SAG by February 1 of each year.
+Evaluators' initial recommended deemed NTG Ratios for the upcoming Program Year and associated rationale shall be submitted to Program Administrators, Commission Staff and the SAG by September 1 of each year.
 Evaluators shall follow a consistent format that includes consistent information.
-In early February of each year, Evaluators will present their initial recommended deemed NTG Ratios for each Energy Efficiency Program, Sub-Program, and/or Measure group (where applicable) to SAG, intended to represent their best estimates of future actual NTG Ratio values likely to occur for the upcoming Program Year.
+In early September of each year, Evaluators will present their initial recommended deemed NTG Ratios for each Energy Efficiency Program, Sub-Program, and/or Measure group (where applicable) to SAG, intended to represent their best estimates of future actual NTG Ratio values likely to occur for the upcoming Program Year.
 The purpose of this meeting will be for the Evaluators to present their rationale for each NTG Ratio value and provide the SAG, in their advisory role, with an opportunity to question, challenge and suggest modifications to the Evaluators' initial recommended deemed NTG Ratios for the upcoming Program Year.
+SAG participants, including Evaluators, shall make best efforts to reach consensus regarding NTG Ratios appropriate for deeming for the upcoming Program Year that are representative of the best estimates of future actual NTG Ratio values likely to occur for the upcoming Program Year.
+If the SAG reaches consensus regarding an appropriate NTG Ratio to deem prior to October 1, then SAG's consensus NTG Ratio shall be http://ilsagfiles.org/SAG_files/Technical_Reference_Manual/Policy%20Document%20for%20IL%20IL-TRM%2010-25-12.pdf.

-29 Program Administrators shall include requirements in contracts, for provisions in this Policy Manual that describe Evaluator obligations.
+36 Program Administrators shall include requirements in contracts, for provisions in this Policy Manual that describe Evaluator obligations.